-Angel food cake: a light and airy cake made with no fat, therefore is cholesterol free.
+Angel Food Cake: a light and airy cake made with no fat, therefore is cholesterol-free.
 It has a fluffy, delicate texture that almost melts in your mouth

 Beat: a preparation vigorously beaten until thickened.
 It is a term that is usually used to refer to cream and egg whites.
-Beating makes batters smooth, and adds volume to egg whites and cream by incorporating air into them.
+Beating makes batters smooth and adds volume to egg whites and cream by incorporating air into them.

 Blanch: to remove the outer skins of fruit or nuts.
-Blanching is normally done by placing the fruit, such as peaches, or nuts in hot or boiling water for about 1 minute, then immediately put in cold water to stop the cooking process.
+Blanching is normally done by placing the fruit, such as peaches, or nuts in hot or boiling water for about 1 minute, then immediately putting in cold water to stop the cooking process.
 The skins are then easily removed.

 Blend: to fold or mix ingredients together.

-Blind bake: to partially or completely bake an unfilled pastry crust.
+Blind Bake: to partially or completely bake an unfilled pastry crust.

 Caramelization: the process of cooking sugar in the presence of heat.

 Creaming: blending fats and sugar together to incorporate air.